William Shirley: Seven Years War: 1755 campaigns

-Shirley was approached by Nova Scotia Governor Charles Lawrence for assistance in dealing with the French threat on that province's frontiers, suggesting that the collaborate on military actions there.
+Shirley was approached by Nova Scotia Governor Charles Lawrence for assistance in dealing with the French threat on that province's frontiers, suggesting that they collaborate on military actions there.
 Shirley and Lawrence believed their proposed expedition would also require assistance from Britain, and sent letters requesting the same.
 At the same time they ramped up preparations in anticipation of the request being approved.
 Shirley was also ordered to activate and recruit for his regiment, which was to serve in Braddock's force.
 Because he could not leave the province he sent one of his sons to New York to recruit troops there; Massachusetts men were being drafted for the Nova Scotia expedition.
 He furthermore revived the idea of an expedition against Fort St. Frédéric, although he limited the first year's action to the establishment of a fort at the southern end of Lake George, and sought to draw the leaders of neighboring colonies to assist in the operation.
-He mollified New York's Acting Governor James DeLancey, who was generally hostile to Massachusetts interests, by proposing that the expedition be led by New York's Indian Commissioner, Colonel William Johnson.
+He mollified New York's acting governor James DeLancey, who was generally hostile to Massachusetts interests, by proposing that the expedition be led by New York's Indian commissioner, Colonel William Johnson.
 Johnson was at first reluctant, but Shirley was able to convince him to take the command.

 Since the French and Indian War had become a matter of imperial concern, two British Army regiments under General Edward Braddock were sent to America.
 In written exchanges, Braddock announced his intention to use this force against Fort Duquesne in the Ohio Country, while Shirley unsuccessfully lobbied him to instead target Fort Niagara.
 At a conference of governors and military leaders in April 1755 Shirley favorably impressed Braddock.
 Braddock declared that Duquesne would be his target, but he authorized Shirley to take his regiment and that of Sir William Pepperrell to Fort Niagara, and confirmed Johnson's command of the Lake George campaign.
 Braddock's instructions only gave Shirley the vaguest command over Johnson, which was to later become a source of trouble.
 The two northern expeditions were to be made without logistical assistance from the regular army.

 From the conference Shirley traveled to New York City, where he negotiated with merchants for supplying his expedition.
 The frosty relationship he had with Governor DeLancey continued; the DeLanceys objected to what they saw as Massachusetts interference in their provincial affairs.
 When Shirley moved to prevent New York agent Oliver DeLancey from recruiting in Connecticut, it caused a stink and threatened to derail planning for the New York expeditions.
 Shirley then created a breach with Johnson by attempting to siphon troops from Johnson's command to increase his own force for the Fort Niagara expedition.
 The antagonism was furthered by the fact that the two expeditions were competing for supplies from the same sources, and was also exacerbated by ongoing border disputes between the provinces.